docsforadobe/after-effects-scripting-guide/docs/shape.rst

 **Description**

-An array containing each feather point’s radius (feather amount); inner feather points have negative values.
+An array containing each feather point's radius (feather amount); inner feather points have negative values.

 .. note::
    Values are stored in the array in the order that feather points are created.